Caspian Sea Monster: Operational history

 The Caspian Sea Monster at Kaspiysk photographed with a KH-8 reconnaissance satellite in 1968.
 The ekranoplan featured a constant-chord main wing and a stabilizer with notable dihedral (visible in the image as a difference in brightness between the left and right side of the stabilizer) and an unswept aft trailing edge.

 On 22 June 1966, the completed KM began transportation along the Volga River to the testing grounds on the Caspian Sea near the town of Kaspiysk.
 It was transported from Gorky along the river in secret, covered in camouflage and moving only at night.
 The aircraft's first flight was on 16 October 1966, performed by Vladimir Loginov and Rostislav Alexeyev himself, which was very unusual as most Soviet aircraft designers never piloted their own creations.
 All the work was conducted under patronage of the Ministry of Shipbuilding Industry.
-Testing showed the KM to have an optimum (fuel efficient) cruising speed of 430 km/h (267 mph, 232 knots), and a maximum operational speed of 500 km/h (311 mph, 270 knots).
+Testing showed the KM to have an optimal (fuel efficient) cruising speed of 430 km/h (267 mph, 232 knots), and a maximum operational speed of 500 km/h (311 mph, 270 knots).
 The maximum speed achieved was 650 km/h (404 mph, 350 knots), although some sources claim up to 740 km/h (460 mph, 400 knots).

 The KM was at first seen as a promising vehicle specialized for use by military and rescue workers but its design caused many difficulties; progress slowed and Alexeyev moved on to other ekranoplan projects.
 It was tested on the Caspian Sea for 15 years until 1980, when it was destroyed following a crash caused by pilot error.
 There were no human casualties, but the KM was damaged and no attempts were made to save it, it being left to float before eventually sinking a week later.
 The KM was deemed too heavy to recover and has remained underwater at the crash site ever since.
 No plans were made to build a second prototype.
 However, the KM later became the basis for the Lun-class ekranoplan developed by the Central Hydrofoil Design Bureau in the 1980s, which saw one example, the MD-160, enter service with the Soviet Navy and later the Russian Navy before being decommissioned in the late 1990s.

 The KM remained the largest aircraft in the world during the entirety of its existence and is the second-largest aircraft ever built, behind the Antonov An-225 Mriya that flew for the first time in 1988, eight years after the KM's destruction.